Ji-man Choi: New York Yankees

-Choi signed a minor league contract with the New York Yankees, receiving a non-roster invitation to spring training.
-At the end of spring training he was assigned to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League.

-The Yankees promoted Choi to the major leagues on July 4, 2017.
+On January 14, 2017, Choi signed a minor league contract with the New York Yankees, receiving a non-roster invitation to spring training.
+At the end of spring training he was assigned to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League.
+The Yankees promoted Choi to the major leagues on July 4.
 In his first game with the Yankees, he hit a 457 ft two-run home run.
-He was designated for assignment on July 19, 2017, and assigned outright to the Triple-A Scranton/Wilkes-Barre RailRiders on July 23, 2017.
+Choi was designated for assignment on July 19, and assigned outright to the Triple-A Scranton/Wilkes-Barre RailRiders on July 23.

 Milwaukee Brewers

 On January 15, 2018, Choi signed a minor league deal with the Milwaukee Brewers.
-His contract was purchased by the Brewers on March 28, 2018, and he was assigned to the Opening Day roster.
-After assignment to the Brewers AAA minor league team, Choi was recalled on May 18, 2018, to the Brewers active roster.
+His contract was purchased by the Brewers on March 28, and he was assigned to the Opening Day roster.
+After an assignment to the Triple-A Colorado Springs Sky Sox, Choi was recalled on May 18, to the Brewers active roster.
 He homered in his first at-bat as designated hitter against the Minnesota Twins.

-On June 9, 2018, Choi hit his first career grand slam as a pinch-hitter in the sixth inning of a Brewers-Phillies game.
-It was the Milwaukee Brewers' first grand slam of 2018.
+On June 9, Choi hit his first career grand slam as a pinch-hitter in the sixth inning of a Brewers-Phillies game.
+It was the Milwaukee Brewers' first grand slam of the season.